Overview of the Climate Launchpad Bootcamp

 Approach:

-Day 2: Business Strategy Development
+Day 2 – Business Strategy and Validation

-Focus: Validating and structuring the business
+Focus: Structuring and validating the business model

 - Financial Modeling